robachowyk/FlexRL/README.md

 library(FlexRL)
 ```

-Or you can install the development version of FlexRL from its [GitHub](https://github.com/robachowyk/FlexRL) with:
+Or you can install the development version of FlexRL from its [GitHub](https://github.com/robachowyk/FlexRL) with one of the following:

 ``` r
 pak::pak("robachowyk/FlexRL")